Concessionary fares and free travel

 The Disabled Persons Railcard costs £20 for a one-year card, £54 for a three-year card.
 You are eligible for a Disabled Persons Railcard if you:

-- are registered as blind or partially sighted
+- are registered as blind or partially sighted - there's information about registration on the Royal National Institute of Blind People website

 - are registered as deaf or use a hearing aid